Positive signs in a first-quarter report overshadowed a 20 percent decline in Yahoo's earnings during the opening three months of the year.

-Here are some stocks that will help shape the week that lies ahead on Wall Street.
+From Taco Bell entering the breakfast market to another fast-food chain's earnings, here are some of the things that will help shape the week that lies ahead on Wall Street.